 The actuator springs, which now push against the diaphragm plate from above, cause the actuator stem to extend.
-The signal pressure is connected to the bottom connection (S) on the bottom diaphragm case (over the yoke in Type 3277).
+The signal pressure is connected to the bottom connection (S) on the bottom diaphragm case.
 As a result, the actuator stem retracts opposing the spring force as the signal pressure increases.

-17. Affix a new nameplate with changed symbol and new configuration ID to the actuator.
+15. Affix a new nameplate with changed symbol and new configuration ID to the actuator.